tapassahoo/MoRiBS-PIGS/README.md

         git clone git@github.com:tapassahoo/MoRiBS-PIGS.git

+It is important to be noted that PotFunc() function in mc_estim.cc file includes analytic potential like dipole-dipole interaction and the unit of energy is Kelvin.

 First, the author must read README file in MoRiBS-PIGS/ and follow the instructions.

 In the source directory, there are many Makefiles.
 Makefile-PIMC and Makefile-PIGS are the makefiles that a user needs to compile the source codes for finite temperature (PIMC) and ground state (PIGS) canculations, respectively.
 To compile the source codes, first copy Makefile-PIMC of Makefile-PIGS to Makefile and use the following command:
                                make clean
                                make

-PotFunc() function in mc_estim.cc file includes analytic potential like dipole-dipole interaction.

 But the user does not need to compile the source codes manually if the user like to submit jobs by script files.
 The script files are in dir: MoRiBS-PIGS/examples/scripts).
 There are three python scripts: